All the info you need to pick the perfect pair of vegan hiking boots for your adventures!

 Whether they’re for hiking, backpacking, camping or just general exploring, hiking boots are often the most important piece of outdoors gear on your packing list and a seriously worthwhile investment.

-As with all outdoors footwear, finding a pair that are suited to you and your adventures is damn crucial.
+As with all outdoor footwear: finding the right pair of hiking boots that are suited to you and your adventures is damn crucial!

 The right ones will last a lifetime, keep you on your feet in the harshest conditions and make your time outside a rewarding experience.
 The wrong ones can have you slipping and sliding, covered in blisters and needing to buy a new pair before the year is out…